Mike Tolbert: Carolina Panthers

 On March 19, 2012, Tolbert signed a four-year, $10 million ($4.2 million guaranteed) contract with the Carolina Panthers where he got the nickname, The Toldozer.
 In the regular season finale against the New Orleans Saints, he had three rushing touchdowns in the 44–38 victory.
 Overall, in the 2012 season, he finished with 183 rushing yards, seven rushing touchdowns, 27 receptions, and 268 receiving yards.
 Utilized as a fullback, Tolbert earned his first Pro Bowl appearance in 2013.
 Overall, he finished the season with 361 rushing yards, five rushing touchdowns, 27 receptions, 184 receiving yards, and two receiving touchdowns.
 He was also named to the 2013 All-Pro Team, another first of his career.

 In the 2014 season, Tolbert finished with 37 carries for 78 rushing yards and 12 receptions for 93 receiving yards in eight games in the regular season.
 The Panthers made the playoffs and faced off against the Arizona Cardinals in the Wild Card Round.
 He finished the 27–16 victory with seven rushing yards and a one-yard touchdown reception.
 In the Divisional Round against the Seattle Seahawks, he had ten rushing yards and a 14-yard reception in the 31–17 loss.

 Tolbert finished the 2015 regular season with 62 carries for 256 yards and one rushing touchdown to go along with 18 receptions for 154 yards and three touchdowns.
 For his efforts, he was named to the 2015 Pro Bowl as well as the AP All-Pro First-team.
-The Panthers finished the season with a 15-1 record, which set a new franchise record for wins.
+The Panthers finished the season with a 15–1 record, which set a new franchise record for wins.
 On February 7, 2016, Tolbert was part of the Panthers team that played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.
 In the loss, Tolbert had five carries for 18 yards and one fumble.

-On March 9, 2016, Tolbert signed a two-year deal with the Carolina Panthers worth $3.3 million with $700,000 guaranteed.
+On March 9, 2016, Tolbert signed a two-year deal with the worth $3.3 million with $700,000 guaranteed to stay with the Panthers.
 He finished the 2016 season with 114 rushing yards to go along with 10 receptions for 72 yards and a receiving touchdown.

 On February 21, 2017, Tolbert was released by the Panthers.